10 Reasons Every Nonprofit Must Have A Blog

 1. You ARE an Expert in the Field – Nonprofit organizations have a wealth of information when it comes to their cause.
 Share it!
 This information is highly desired in online blogging communities and passersby alike.
 You know your stuff and by posting regularly in blogs, your organization will gain a reputation for being an expert.
 People trust experts.
 Donors want to know their money is being put to good use, and volunteers want to know the time they spend is making an impact.
 Readers will want to see more information authored by you and will follow links back to your organization’s website.
 According to the March 2007 Blog Readership Report, 67.3% of bloggers found information by following links from other blogs.
 To find blogs that are topically related to your organization use Technorati and Blogcatolog.
 Icerocket has also done an excellent job dissecting blogs and making them more search-friendly.

 2. Credibility – It is more important today than ever before for nonprofit organizations to be trustworthy in the eyes of their contributors.
 The public wants transparency.
 A blog facilitates this relationship by showing consistency in your ideas and presentation.
 You put a lot of work into maintaining your blog on a consistent basis with meaningful material—that is a huge investment for you to lose and the public will notice this too.
 Another way to establish this relationship of trust is to make events, projects, and progress as visible as possible.
 By having weekly updates on projects and the project’s successes, users will know exactly what difference their donations have made (or will make if they donate).
-Project developments can be posted onto the blog keeping the organization’s efforts and needs current (Have Fun Do Good Blog).

 3. Search engine optimization – Search engines take into consideration many factors when calculating a search result list.
 A focused, well-written blog hosted on your website is a key component in helping overall search performance.
 A blog allows plenty of room to add keywords and phrases you wish to rank well for.
 Additionally, if your blog has useful and meaningful material, other sites will want to link to it, improving your website’s level of importance.
 Also, search engines place a higher value on pages that are constantly updated, so remember to ping them regularly to inform them you’ve added new content.
 You can use one of the many free tools such as Search Engine Land or (Technorati), more than 17 million of them are information thirsty bloggers who desire the kind of content your nonprofit blog could provide.
 Blogs are continually being incorporated into social networking sites and in turn peoples’ daily routine.